-As our understanding of the holistic nature of health increases, we're realizing the importance of culture, language, and traditional foods and medicines.
-Aboriginal health providers bring a cultural understanding to their work in their communities that can't be duplicated.
-Aboriginal youth bring gifts, skills, and abilities that are in high demand in our communities, Nations, and the province.
+Aboriginal health providers bring an inherent cultural understanding to their work in their communities.
+Aboriginal youth bring gifts, skills, and abilities that are in high demand in our communities, and the province.
 Of course there are other incentives for working in rural and remote communities, including BC Student Loan Forgiveness programs and other financial benefits.
-Not to mention there is also a tremendous amount of value in working in close-knit communities and building lasting relationships with the people you work with and for.
+Not to mention there is a tremendous amount of value in working in close-knit communities and building lasting relationships with the people you work with and for.